Kite's Heatwave for Cattle

 What is a heatwave?

-Events such as a rapid change in HLI or short acute events are not going to be picked up by the heatwave warning (which need to be extreme conditions for at least 3 days) and therefore we strongly encourage all sites use the heatwave as an added layer of protection on top of the AHLU warnings.
+Events such as a rapid change in HLI or short acute events are not going to be picked up by the heatwave warning (which need to be extreme conditions for at least 3 days).
+Therefore we strongly encourage all sites use the heatwave forecast as an added layer of protection on top of the AHLU warnings.

 Where can I find it?